Canaticu River

-The Canaticu River (Rio Canaticu) is a river of Marajó, which itself is an island in the mouth of the Amazon.
+The Canaticu River (Rio Canaticu) is a river of Marajó, which itself is an island in the Amazon Delta.
 It is located in the state Pará in northern Brazil, and is a tributary to the Pará River.

 Course

 The Canaticu has its source in the flooded igapó forests that are located to the south of the Anajás River.
 It runs in a southerly direction, forming the division between the municipalities São Sebastião da Boa Vista and Curralinho.
 It is navigable for most of its length.
 It enters the Pará River close to the town of Curralinho.
 Opposite its mouth lies Inajatuba Island.

 The river runs through part of the 194868 ha Terra Grande-Pracuúba Extractive Reserve, a sustainable use conservation unit created in 2006.

-Access to the Canaticú and the nearby Pracuúba River is difficult during the summer dry season.
+Access to the Canaticu and the nearby Pracuúba River is difficult during the summer dry season.

 The communities on these rivers have an açaí palm crop that ripens in the winter, between seasons in other areas, which therefore commands a high price.